 Class 12 Mathematics Ex 3.2 Important Formulae and Properties

-The eight rules below cover every line of working in Exercise 3.2.
-Keep the box open while solving.
+These eight rules cover every line of working in Exercise 3.2.

 R1.
 Addition exists only when A and B have the same order.
 (A+B)ij = aij + bij.